auth0/docs/articles/anomaly-detection/concepts/credential-stuffing.md

 ## Restrictions and limitations

-Automated Attack Protection works for web and mobile apps that uses Auth0's Universal Login.
-This feature is not supported in the sign up or account recovery flows.
+Automated Attack Protection works for web and mobile apps that use Auth0's Universal Login.
+This feature is not supported in the sign-up or account recovery flows.
 This protection works on most authentication flows but not all.

 | Flow | Limitation |
 | -- | -- |